aya49/202105_sfu_cmpt_127/labs/02/README.md

 ```

 Some notes:
 - The two versions of the `array_max` function passes a pointer and the name of the array respectively.
-To the compiler, these are the same because the name of your array IS a pointer.
+To the compiler, these are the same because the name of your array is passed as a pointer.
 - You should almost always use the array-bracket syntax version (`int arr[]`) since it tells the human reader that an array is expected.
 - We had to pass the length of the array into both versions.
 C arrays do not know how long they are.